Visual cognition in multimodal large language models: Discussion

 Although we have tried our best to give all models a fair chance and set up the experiments in a clean and replicable fashion, some shortcomings remain that should be addressed in future work.
 First of all, we have only tested a handful of multi-modal models on just three cognitive domains.
 While we believe that the used models and tasks provide good insights into the state-of-the-science of LLMs' cognitive abilities, future studies should look at more domains and different models to further tease apart when and why LLMs can mimic human reasoning.
 For example, it would be interesting to see if scale is the only important feature influencing model performance \cite{sutton2019bitter,kaplan2020scaling}.
 Currently, our evidence suggests that even smaller models, for example Fuyu with its 8 billion parameters, can sometimes perform as well as GPT-4V in some tasks.
+Additionally, we applied all models out of the box and without further fine-tuning.
+Future studies could attempt to fine-tune multi-modal LLMs to better align with cognitive data \cite{binz2023turning} and assess if this improves their reasoning abilities more generally.

 Another shortcoming of the current work is the simplicity of the used stimuli.
 While the block towers used in our first study were deliberately designed to be more realistic \cite{lerer2016learning} than commonly used psychological stimuli \cite{battaglia2013simulation}, this was not true for the experiments in the other two domains.
 For the intuitive psychology experiments, in particular, we would expect the models to perform better if the stimuli contained more realistic images of people, which has been shown to work better in previous studies \cite{ju2022prompting}.
 Interestingly, using more realistic stimuli can also change people's causal judgments \cite{meding2020phenomenal}; how realistic stimuli used in cognitive experiments should be, remains an open question \cite{allen2023using}.